fraserb99/ee579-docs/docs/index.md

 If you would like information on how to develop your own IoT device and integrate with our system, start by reading the [Register a Device](register-device.md) page.

 !!! tip
     **This PDF has been generated from the documentation site here - [docs.ee579-group4.net](https://docs.ee579-group4.net).
-We would strongly recommend that the documentation is viewed on the interactive site, rather than this PDF for the best experience.**
+We would strongly recommend that the documentation is viewed on the interactive site, rather than this PDF, for the best experience.**

 ## System Overview
 ### Admin Interface